-I stopped buying it years ago though, so poor hubby always makes a bee-line for the big bowls of creamy pasta salad that you know will be at pretty much every BBQ over summer.
+I stopped buying it years ago though, so poor hubby always makes a bee-line for the big bowls of creamy pasta salad that you know will be at pretty much every BBQ over the spring and summer season.

 It worked out way better than I could have expected, and this will definitely be my go-to creamy pasta salad recipe for the entertaining months to come.

 - 2 cups dry whole wheat rotini pasta the swirly pasta

-- 1 1/2 cups greek yoghurt full fat
+- 1 ½ cups greek yoghurt full fat

-- 1 tbsp red wine vinegar
+- 1 tablespoon red wine vinegar

-- 1 1/2 tsp coconut sugar
+- 1 ½ teaspoon coconut sugar

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- 1/3 cup milk (less or more if needed)
+- ⅓ cup milk (less or more if needed)